Rusty-Quartz/quartz_commands/README.md

 Using a custom-designed syntax, one can efficiently specify the format of a number of commands within our `module!` macro.

+This crate is the standalone command handler for [Quartz](https://github.com/Rusty-Quartz/Quartz), a Minecraft server implementation in Rust.

+For a real-world example, see Quartz's [proxy](https://github.com/Rusty-Quartz/quartz_proxy).

 # Usage

 Use the most recent version of this crate when adding it to your dependencies as shown below.